Volume 62, Number 2

 By Connor J. Morgan

 - Strengthening the Fabric of American Civil Rights: The Equality ActRepresentative Mark Takano (CA-39)[*] Mieko Kuramoto[**] I. Introduction As a kid growing up in the ’70s, my first exposure to politics was seeing the Watergate Hearings unfold on television.
-I watched in awe of Congresswoman Barbara Jordan as she gave her famous speech from the dais of the House Judiciary Committee, declaring that… Read more: Strengthening the Fabric of American Civil Rights: The Equality Act
+I watched in awe of Congresswoman Barbara Jordan as she gave her famous speech from the dais of the House Judiciary Committee, declaring that her… Read more: Strengthening the Fabric of American Civil Rights: The Equality Act

 - A Housed And Healthy Hawai’i: Charting A “Housing Is Healthcare” Model To Preventing And Addressing HomelessnessGovernor Josh Green, M.D.[*] Abstract Hawaiʻi faces one of the highest rates of homelessness in the nation, driven by a combination of systemic barriers, historical policy failures, and high cost of living.
 Governor Josh Green, M.D., advocates a “housing is healthcare” model, positioning stable housing as a cornerstone of public health.
-This comprehensive approach tackles… Read more: A Housed And Healthy Hawai’i: Charting A “Housing Is Healthcare” Model To Preventing And Addressing Homelessness
+This comprehensive approach… Read more: A Housed And Healthy Hawai’i: Charting A “Housing Is Healthcare” Model To Preventing And Addressing Homelessness